Portland Hospital: Death of Laura Touche

 In February 1999, Laura Touche was admitted to deliver twins.
-On February 6, Touche reported severe headache pain after a caesarean section to Portland staff, but her rising blood pressure was not checked for two and a half hours.
+On 6 February, Touche reported severe headache pain after a caesarean section to Portland staff, but her rising blood pressure was not checked for two and a half hours.
 According to normal protocol in the NHS, hospital staff should have checked Touche's blood pressure every 20 minutes to safeguard against brain haemorrhage, but the Portland lacked any protocol for checking vital signs.
 Touche subsequently suffered a brain haemorrhage, fell into a coma, and sustained brain damage.
-She was transferred to the Middlesex hospital and then to the National Hospital for Neurology and Neurosurgery at Queen's Square, where she died on February 15.
+She was transferred to the Middlesex hospital and then to the National Hospital for Neurology and Neurosurgery at Queen's Square, where she died on 15 February.

 In April 2012, an inquest jury concluded that Laura Touche was a victim of neglect.
 Portland midwife, Grace Bartholomew, admitted it was "inexcusable" that routine checks were not carried out on her shift.
 The hospital was investigated after Bartholomew was banned indefinitely from practising as a nurse or midwife after being found guilty of misconduct.
 The inquest jury also heard that it was commonplace for staff to search frantically for medication and that it took 35 minutes to find the medicine Touche required.

-Touche's husband, the American lawyer Peter Touche said his wife's death was "completely avoidable" and that "the picture is far bleaker than I had imagined and the catalogue of errors is just unbelievable."
+Touche's husband, the English film producer Peter Touche, said his wife's death was "completely avoidable" and that "the picture is far bleaker than I had imagined and the catalogue of errors is just unbelievable."
 Touche pointed to a lack of basic medical attention and record keeping, delays in administering drugs, and accused the hospital of a cover-up.

 In 2002, Peter Touche revealed that in the wake of his wife's death, the hospital threatened him with legal action if the hospital's bill was not paid.
 The Touche family settled out of court with the Portland, which admitted to a breach in its duty of care.

 Investigation into maternal mortality rates

 In August 2000, an investigation by The Observer revealed that maternal mortality rates in private hospitals were five times higher than the national average.
 The paper reported that five mothers had died during or after childbirth at the Portland since the hospital's opening.

-The hospitals death rate from post-partum haemorrhage was 20 times higher than the national average.
-In response to The Observer's findings, the then deputy general secretary to the Royal College of Midwives, Louise Silverton, said:I am absolutely shocked and appalled.
+The hospital's death rate from post-partum haemorrhage was 20 times higher than the national average.
+In response to The Observer's findings, the then-deputy general secretary to the Royal College of Midwives, Louise Silverton, said:I am absolutely shocked and appalled.
 We know the hospital has a problem in retaining midwives and uses a lot of agency staff.
 Serious questions need to be asked about what medical support the Portland is providing in case an emergency occurs during labour.